- Children Diagnosed With Cancer: Financial and Insurance Issues

 Children Diagnosed With Cancer: Financial and Insurance Issues

-When a child is diagnosed with cancer, families and parents will need to know about and cope with many problems.
-This document, which offers ideas for managing the costs of cancer diagnosis and treatment, is one in a series of documents for parents and caregivers of a child with cancer.
-The other documents have information on how to cope with the cancer diagnosis, understanding the health care system, returning to school, and the late effects of cancer treatment.
+When a child or teen is diagnosed with cancer, families and parents will face and need to cope with many problems.
+Here, we offer ideas for managing the costs of cancer diagnosis and treatment.
+This is one in a series of documents for parents and caregivers of a child with cancer.
+The other pieces cover issues like how to cope with the cancer diagnosis, understanding the health care system, returning to school, and the late effects of cancer treatment.